jaredmcateer/.files/README.md

 ### Misc

 This also installs powerline modified fonts for your airline bar.
-Switch your terminal font to one of them for a more beautify experiences
+Switch your terminal font to one of them for a more beautiful experience.

 Notes
 -----